mercedes-benz/DnA/docs/Install.md

   **Note:** For windows user, enable WSL engine on Docker Desktop.
 Check [FAQ](./FAQ.md) to enable WSL

-As a first step you need to clone the Git Repo to your local computer, this can be done by executing the below command on terminal/command prompt/some visual git client.
+As a first step you need to clone the Git Repo to your local computer, this can be done by executing the below command on terminal/command prompt/some visual git client(GithubDesktop)
 ```
 git clone https://github.com/mercedes-benz/DnA.git
 ```